Skip to navigation Skip to content

 Significant labour contribution + Read more ...

-A farmer does not have to live on the farm but must contribute a significant part of their labour and capital to the farm enterprise.
+A farmer must contribute a significant part of their labour and capital to the farm enterprise.
+They do not have to live on the farm.

 'Labour' is not limited to on-farm activities such as milking the cows or driving the tractor.
 It also includes 'intellectual' labour such as financial and administrative management of the farm enterprise.